 Housing costs in Ontario are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Ontario is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ontario is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ontario is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Ontario who work in office and administrative support (15.61%), sales jobs (10.41%), and management occupations (6.36%).
+There are especially a lot of people living in Ontario who work in office and administrative support (13.98%), sales jobs (10.27%), and management occupations (5.77%).

 Ontario is an extremely ethnically-diverse city.
 The people who call Ontario home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Ontario, accounting for 70.70% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Ontario residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ontario include Irish, English, Italian, and European.
+People of Hispanic or Latino origin are the most prevalent group in Ontario, accounting for 69.96% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Ontario residents report their race to be White, followed by Asian.
+Important ancestries of people in Ontario include German, Irish, English, Italian, and European.

 The most common language spoken in Ontario is Spanish.
 Other important languages spoken here include English and Tagalog.